 - If you could grab one superpower, which one would you pick?

 - Are you a morning bird or a night owl?

 - Which season is your favorite?
 Fall, Winter, Spring, or Summer?

-- Do you prefer large group hangouts or small one-on-one hangouts?
+- Do you prefer large group hangouts or smaller groups?

 - Would you prefer to go to the mountains or the beach?

-- If you could live anywhere on this planet without having the leave anyone or anything behind, where would you live?
+- If you could live anywhere on this planet without having to leave anyone or anything behind, where would you live?

 - What is the coolest vacation you have ever taken?

 - Which historical figure would you want to meet?